matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Create a new consumer group.
 It will read the events from start by default.

 47) Remote Procedure Call Technologies?
-Answer: gRPC.
-Apache Thrift.
-Java Remote Method Invocation (RMI).
+Answer: gRPC, Apache Thrift, Java Remote Method Invocation (RMI).

 48) What is Redis?
 Answer: An in-memory key-value store.
 Does offer some persistent storage options but is typically used as a really fast the best effort caching solutions.
 Redis is also used to implement rate limiting.

 49) What is Reactive Programming?
+Answer:
-Answer: a) Responsive: System responds as fast as possible. b) Resilient: System remains available, even if parts fail.
+a) Responsive: System responds as fast as possible.
+b) Resilient: System remains available, even if parts fail.
-c) Elastic: System can deal with different level of load, for instance by using additional resources. d) Asynchronous
+c) Elastic: System can deal with different level of load, for instance by using additional resources.
-communication: System uses asynchronous communication (message-driven).
+d) Asynchronous communication: System uses asynchronous communication (message-driven).

 50) What is a Quorum in Kafka?
 Answer: Set the minimum number of brokers to create a network, prevent split brain.